iheus/dm/README.md

 ### Notes

 - You need to install Jupyter Notebook before opening ".ipynb" files.
 See "1_intro.pdf" for more details.
-- You need to install R and IRKernel before running R code in Jupyter Notebook.
+- You need to install R (and RStudio) before running R code.
 See "3_install_R.pdf" for more details.